flock-community/kmapper/.junie/guidelines.md

-Always check context7 for kotlin 2.2.20-RC api
+use context7 for kotlin api